 - Development: The doctor will inquire about your child's speech, coordination, strength, playing habits, learning, physical activity, behavior in school, sleep habits, and other things.

-- Oral Health : Checkups include an examination of your child's mouth and teeth to check his risk of getting cavities.
+- Oral Health: Checkups include an examination of your child's mouth and teeth to check their risk of getting cavities.
 If needed, your child will be referred to a pediatric dentist for treatment.

 - Vision: Screening happens at every wellness visit.
 Your child will get a more complete eye exam around age 3 or 4.